We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 We enjoyed staying at Elara Las Vegas.
 It was a very nice experience.
 This was the room we stayed in.
 No casino, but a pretty convenient location.

 When we walked into the office, we met our salesperson.
 We started by chatting for 10-15 minutes.
 He asked us about jobs, household annual income, family structures, how often we travel, etc. I thought he is trying to find out how much money he can pull from us.
 Yup, I became nervous.

 I answered questions with as few words as possible.
 I was trying not to give him an opportunity to engage with me.
-BUT my husband.
+But my husband.
 He started to enjoy having conversations with the salesperson.

 After watching a short movie about Hilton Grand Vacations Club, we moved to the salesperson’s desk.

-His desk and the office located in a nice place with amazing views.
+His desk and the office are located in a nice place with amazing views.
 Free coffee and food (breakfast wraps, muffins, fruits, snacks, etc.) were available.